rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 #### Usage

-Admonitions follow a simple syntax: a block starts with `!!!`, followed by a single keyword used as a type qualifier.
+Admonitions follow a simple syntax: a block starts with `!!!`, followed by a keyword used as a type qualifier.
 The content of the block follows on the next line, indented by four spaces:

 !!! note